Nutty

 Before you take the plunge and get a joint mortgage, it’s important to consider what you would do if you separated.

-It’s not exactly fun to think about, but what happens if you buy a home with a long-term partner and end up going through a breakup or divorce?
+It’s not exactly fun to think about, but what happens if you buy a home with a partner and end up going through a breakup or divorce?
 Or if you pitch in with friends, what happens if one of you decides they want to move out and buy a home on their own?

 1. Sell your property